Baghdad: Cityscape

 The Round City was the core of the city, during the establishment of Baghdad.
 It ceased to exist, as a result of the Mongolian siege.
 Urban features such as streets, avenues, alleyways and squares clusters a large number of landmarks, which itself creates an identity of cultural or intellectual hubs and define the beauty of Baghdad.

 Al-Rasheed Street is one of the most significant landmarks in Baghdad.
 Located in al-Rusafa area, the street was an artistic, intellectual and cultural center for many Baghdadis.
 It also included many prominent theaters and nightclubs such as the Crescent Theatre where Egyptian Singer Umm Kulthum sang during her visit in 1932 as well as the Chakmakji Company that recorded the music of various Arab singers.
-The street also contains famous and well-known landmarks including the ancient Haydar-Khana Mosque as well as numerous well-known cafés such as al-Zahawi Café and the Brazilian Café.
+The street also contains famous landmarks including the ancient Haydar-Khana Mosque as well as numerous well-known cafés such as al-Zahawi Café and the Brazilian Café.

 Mutanabbi Street is located near the old quarter of Baghdad; at Al-Rasheed Street.
 It is the historic center of Baghdadi book-selling, a street filled with bookstores and outdoor book stalls.
 It was named after the 10th-century classical Iraqi poet Al-Mutanabbi.
 This street is well established for bookselling and has often been referred to as the heart and soul of the Baghdad literacy and intellectual community.
 Firdos Square is a public open space in Baghdad and the location of two of the best-known hotels, the Palestine Hotel and the Sheraton Ishtar, which are both also the tallest buildings in Baghdad.
 The square was the site of the statue of Saddam Hussein that was pulled down by the coalition forces in a widely televised event during the 2003 invasion of Iraq.

 Qushla or Qishla is a public square and the historical complex located in al-Rusafa neighborhood at the riverbank of Tigris.
-The place and its surroundings is where the historical features and cultural capitals of Baghdad are concentrated, from the Mutanabbi Street, Abbasid-era palace and bridges, Ottoman-era mosques to the Mustansariyah Madrasa.
+The place and its surroundings is where the historical features and cultural capitals of Baghdad are concentrated, from the Mutanabbi Street, Abbasid-era palace and bridges, Ottoman-era mosques to the Mustansiriyya Madrasa.
 The square developed during the Ottoman era as a military barracks.
-Today, it is a place where the citizens of Baghdad find leisure such as reading poetry in gazebos.
+It became a place where the citizens of Baghdad find leisure such as reading poetry in gazebos.
 It is characterized by the iconic clock tower which was donated by George V. The entire area is submitted to the UNESCO World Heritage Site Tentative list.

 Architecture

-During the 1970s and 1980s, Saddam Hussein's government spent a lot of money on new monuments, mosques, palaces and hotels.
-The Street is also notable for its architecture and aesthetic which was inspired by Renaissance architecture and also includes the famous Iraqi shanasheel.
+During the 1970s and 1980s, Saddam Hussein's government built new monuments, mosques, palaces and hotels.
+The Street's architecture and aesthetic was inspired by Renaissance architecture and also includes the famous Iraqi shanasheel.